 Although unpaid parental leave exceeding 52 weeks may not count, any paid parental leave paid by the employer will count towards the period of employment.

 Breaks to continuous employment

-Koby has been a mechanic at S.B.A Auto Repairs for six and a half years.
-He gets offered a job by a new repair shop which opens for business down the road.
+Koby has been an personal trainer at Get Fit Gym for six and a half years.
+He gets offered a job by a new gym which opens for business down the road.

-In this case, although Koby was only gone for one month, the fact that he resigned means his continuous service is broken.
-Example of how WorkCover leave affects long service leave calculations.
+In this case, although Koby was gone for one month, the fact that he resigned and was re-employed within 12 weeks means that his employment is continuous for the purposes of LSL.

-As Silvie is re-employed within 3 months, this break in the employment period will not break her continuity of employment.
+In this case, as Silvie is re-employed within 12 weeks, this will not break her continuity of employment.

 Get help with long service leave

 If you own, are looking to purchase, or start a small business with under 20 employees, you may be eligible for our Long Service Leave Small Business Information Service (LSLSBIS).

 LSLSBIS offers one-on-one information and advice regarding your responsibilities under Victoria's LSL Act 2018.